-- If the Generating Facility is owned by a Third Party Owner that does not have an Interconnection Agreement with the Utility, the Interconnection Customer shall provide written authorization from the Third Party Owner authorizing the Interconnection Customer and Utility, through the Interconnection Agreement, to disconnect the generator, and cause inverters and disconnect switches to be inspected, maintained, installed, or replaced at Interconnection Customer's expense according to the provisions of these standards. - A Third Party Owner that does not execute an Interconnection Agreement with the Utility shall indemnify and hold harmless the Utility for any action taken by the Utility to enforce these standards or terms of the Interconnection Agreement executed between the Utility and the Utility's customer. - 3.
-If the Interconnection Agreement is between the Third Party Owner and the Utility, the Third Party Owner is the Interconnection Customer, and the Interconnection Customer shall obtain all agreements and permissions from all other entities affected by any disconnection under these standards or Interconnection Agreement, including the Utility Customer receiving service through the meter that may be used for disconnection or that may have a loss of electric service due to a need to disconnect the Generating Facility. - 4.
+- If the Generating Facility is owned by a Third Party Owner, the Third Party Owner shall sign the Interconnection Customer's Application and Interconnection Agreement, authorizing the Interconnection Customer and Utility, to disconnect the generator, and cause inverters and disconnect switches to be inspected, maintained, installed, or replaced at Interconnection Customer's expense according to the provisions of these standards. - 2.
+A Third Party Owner that does not sign the Interconnected Customer's Application and Interconnection Agreement with the Utility shall indemnify and hold harmless the Utility for any action taken by the Utility to enforce these standards or terms of the Interconnection Agreement executed between the Utility and the Utility's customer. - 3.
 Production Meter Any Generating Facility owned by a Third Party Owner shall require the Utility approved production meter.